 Police officials confirmed that armed men on a motorcycle opened fire on the family when they were returning home from a bazaar.
-A young Christian girl was also wounded in the attack, but unlike the other members of her family, namely her father and three cousins, she survived.
+A young Christian girl was also wounded in the attack, but unlike the other members of her family, she survived.

 Provincial police official Moazzam Jah Ansari told Reuters that the incident "appears to be a targeted attack."

 "It was an act of terrorism," he added.

 The British Pakistani Christian Association, which monitors and provides support for Christian victims of violence and persecution in the Muslim-majority country, said the Pakistani government has been warned of increasing IS threats, but has failed to take adequate safety measures.

 "We are praying for healing for the young girl who has been injured in this attack and will be providing whatever assistance we can to the family involved in this tragic incident.
 It is heart-breaking to think that this poor child — if she survives — will have lost her immediate family," Wilson Chowdhry, chairman of the BPCA, said in a statement.

 "Christians face a torrid time in Pakistan where their lives are under constant threat from extremist terrorist groups and people in their community have severe prejudices that can lead to blasphemy charges, an equally fatal consideration," he added.